noopman/aaworkshopattendee/module-2-external-communication/Exercise1.md

    Then, you can change the environment variables of the Static Web App with the new SignalR connection string and the sender email address.

-5. Update the Environment Variables of the Static Web App in order to use SignalR
+5. Update the Environment Variables of the Static Web App to use SignalR

 ## Step 5: Add your domain to Communication Service